 To compete retailers must enter new markets while improving their range of products.
 Therefore, they need to keep track of their supply chain and meet consumer demand at the same time.

-As a result, retailers update their rules daily.
+Rules engines enable retailers to update their rules daily, which helps them to achieve their various business goals seamlessly.
 For example, the shipping price could change every day due to the changes in shipping fees.
 Retailers can’t wait days or weeks to make these sorts of changes to the system.

 All of these demands translate into a vast amount of information a retailer has to maintain: